 Switches come in many shapes, sizes, and prices.
 For a large lighting display that uses IGMP Snooping, you’ll need to get the right one(s).
 The first characteristic to look for is a managed switch.
 Managed switches are configurable through a browser, similar to how a router might be configured.
 Unmanaged switches do not need this configuration and are designed to work without needing setup.
 A managed switch will allow configuration of IGMP Snooping, IGMP Querying, VLAN set up, and much more.
 Therefore, you must have a managed switch if you’re using IGMP Snooping.

-Managed switches also come in multiple physical sizes, ranging from 5 Ethernet ports to 52 ports and higher.
-To determine which managed switch is best for your application though, you’ll need to consider how many multicast groups will you be needing the switch to forward to your pixel controllers.
+Managed switches also come in multiple physical sizes, with varying numbers of Ethernet ports.
+To determine which managed switch is best for your application, you’ll need to consider how many multicast groups will you be needing the switch to forward to your pixel controllers.
 A managed switch will have a limitation on how many multicast groups it can support, which will be specified by the manufacturer.
 This limit will not necessarily increase as you increase the number of physical ports.
 A common limit for smaller managed switches is 128 groups.
 If more groups are delivered to the switch than it can support, then it will either broadcast the excess packets to all ports, or it will drop them, depending on how you choose to configure it.
 This is a significant consideration to make, as it has the potential to either lose packets completely, or flood your PixLite with more universes than it can handle.

 In the first example below, a single switch is used, IGMP Snooping is enabled, and excess groups are set to broadcast.
 Both PixLite’s now receive more incoming data than they can handle.
 Even if the setting is changed to drop these excess incoming packets, the design would be flawed, as it would then stop those packets from arriving at the correct PixLite.

-A good method for overcoming this limitation is by utilising multiple switches in a core/edge configuration.
-The idea is that the core switch receives and forwards all multicast groups from the sending software.
-Then the edge switches receive all multicast groups from the core switch but drop the excess packets that the pixel controllers connected do not need.
+One method for overcoming this limitation is by utilizing multiple switches in a core/edge configuration.
+The core switch receives and forwards all multicast groups from the sending software.
+Then the edge switches receive all multicast groups from the core switch but drop the excess packets that the connected pixel controllers do not need.
 This is shown in the second example, where the edge switches do not exceed their multicast group limit, and they can deliver all relevant universe to their connected PixLite.

 This is a simplified illustration.
 In practice you would of course have multiple PixLite controllers running off each edge switch.
 However, the total number of universes consumed by the PixLite devices on each edge switch must be within the multicast group limit for the switch.